 The Friends of The National Conservation Training Center has a lot of ambitious programs planned.
-Although the Center is currently closed, we are actively seeking volunteers to try to get these programs “shovel-ready” once the campus reopens.
+As the Center gets closer to reopening, we are actively seeking volunteers to try to get these programs “shovel-ready” once the campus reopens.

 There are opportunities for everyone!

-Outdoor projects include tree plantings, native plant landscaping and supporting the Annual Deer Hunt.
+Outdoor projects include tree plantings, native plant landscaping, and supporting the Annual Deer Hunt.
 Naturalist guided kayak trips on the Potomac are available for members.
+We are currently looking for archery instructors and people to supervise the climbing wall (email Jennifer Gedert at email@example.com for more information).
 Friends also hope to facilitate other recreational options for NCTC students, such as bike rides on the C&O Canal towpath, led by volunteers.

 The Friends would like to have members trained to give tours of both the NCTC campus and the treasures of the Fish and Wildlife Service Archives.
 These tours would be available for NCTC students and the public.
 We also hope to be able to offer tours of local historic sites for NCTC students, arranged and perhaps guided by volunteers.